-Currently, I am a senior lecturer specialising in IT in the higher education sector in New Zealand.
+Currently, I am a senior lecturer specialising in information technology in the higher education sector in New Zealand.
 Additional information on my background is available at http://www.linkedin.com/in/dianestrode.

 You can contact me at email@example.com.